Jeffae-Schroff/apprentice/examples/dummy_data/README.md

 This is the main driver script that will run an experiment automatically if the setup is correct.
 First, we create a new folder in /experiments to hold all our data and results.

 Apprentice requires two sets of information to run a tune: the target data(Data folder), and the Monte Carlo runs(MC folder).
-These are the DATADIR and INPUT dir from this tutorial: https://iamholger.gitbook.io/apprentice/5-minute-tuning-tutorial
+These are the DATADIR and INPUTDIR from this tutorial: https://iamholger.gitbook.io/apprentice/5-minute-tuning-tutorial

 This code can either generate mock data using observable functions and other parameters from a preset file, or it can copy MC and Data folders from the same directory as run_many.sh.
 This behavior depends on the mock_data boolean.
 When generating mock data, mk_data.py generates many random points under an observable function under given ranges and bins them to make the Monte Carlo runs and target data. mk_data.py also takes an observable_error function, typically a percentage between 5 and 20%.
 It will change the height of each bin using a normal distribution with nominal height as mean and the error function times the height as std.
 After the MC data is collected into inputdata.h5, add_err changes the errors in h5 file to reflect the change that mk_data has been made.